nelsonsilva-code/ems-backend/README.md

 # Starting the application

-Create local addresses for the FE and BE
+Create local addresses for the backend

 ```
 $sudo vim /etc/hosts